Martin Van Buren

 The first president born after America's independence ushers in a new era of no-holds-barred democracy

-The stick and dandyish professional politician Martin Van Buren was to all appearances the opposite of his predecessor, the rugged general and Democratic champion Andrew Jackson.
-Yet he too had an iron temperament, and he would build a lasting legacy as the architect of the modern Democratic Party.
+The first "professional politician" to become president, the slick and dandyish Martin Van Buren was to all appearances the opposite of his predecessor, the rugged general and Democratic champion Andrew Jackson.
 Van Buren, a native Dutch speaker, was America's first ethnic president as well as the first New Yorker to hold the office, at a time when Manhattan was bursting with new arrivals.
-A sharp and adroit political operator, he established himself as a powerhouse in New York, becoming a U.S. senator and, briefly, governor.
-Under President Jackson, whose election he managed, he served as secretary of state and vice president.
-His ascendancy to the White House was a brilliant triumph over several famous rivals, including Daniel Webster, Henry Clay, and his mortal enemy, John C. Calhoun, who did everything he could to prevent Van Buren's rise.
+A sharp and adroit political operator, he established himself as a powerhouse in New York, becoming a U.S. senator, secretary of state, and vice president under Jackson, whose election he managed.
+His ascendancy to the Oval Office was virtually a foregone conclusion.

-Once he held the reins of power, however, Van Buren found the road rougher.
-His failure to find a middle ground on the most pressing issues of his day—such as the growing conflict over slavery—eroded his effectiveness.
-But it was his inability to prevent the great banking panic of 1837, and the ensuing economic depression, that all but ensured his defeat for a second term in 1840.
+Once he had the reins of power, however, Van Buren found the road quite a bit rougher.
+His attempts to find a middle ground on the most pressing issues of his day-such as the growing regional conflict over slavery-eroded his effectiveness.
+But it was his inability to prevent the great banking panic of 1837, and the ensuing depression, that all but ensured his fall from grace and made him the third president to be denied a second term.
 His many years of outfoxing his opponents finally caught up with him.

-Ted Widmer, a veteran of the Clinton White House, vividly brings to life the chaos and contention that plagued Van Buren's presidency—and offers an early lesson in the power of democracy.
+Ted Widmer, a veteran of the Clinton White House, vividly brings to life the chaos and contention that plagued Van Buren's presidency-and ultimately offered an early lesson in the power of democracy.